Sandro Botticelli: Religious paintings after Rome

 Botticelli returned from Rome in 1482 with a reputation considerably enhanced by his work there.
 As with his secular paintings, many religious commissions are larger and no doubt more expensive than before.
 Altogether more datable works by Botticelli come from the 1480s than any other decade, and most of these are religious.
 By the mid-1480s, many leading Florentine artists had left the city, some never to return.
-The rising star Leonardo da Vinci, who scoffed at Botticelli's landscapes, left in 1481 for Milan, the Pollaiolo brothers in 1484 for Rome, and Andrea Verrochio in 1485 for Venice.
+The rising star Leonardo da Vinci, who scoffed at Botticelli's landscapes, left in 1481 for Milan, the Pollaiolo brothers in 1484 for Rome, and Andrea del Verrocchio in 1485 for Venice.

 The remaining leaders of Florentine painting, Botticelli, Domenico Ghirlandaio and Filippino Lippi, worked on a major fresco cycle with Perugino, for Lorenzo the Magnificent's villa at Spedalletto near Volterra.
 Botticelli painted many Madonnas, covered in a section below, and altarpieces and frescos in Florentine churches.
 In 1491 he served on a committee to decide upon a façade for the Cathedral of Florence, receiving the next year three payments for a design for a scheme, eventually abortive, to put mosaics on some interior roof vaults in the cathedral.

 Bardi Altarpiece

 The first major church commission after Rome was the Bardi Altarpiece, finished and framed by February 1485, and now in Berlin.
 The frame was by no less a figure than Giuliano da Sangallo, who was just becoming Lorenzo il Magnifico's favourite architect.
-An enthroned Madonna and (rather large) Child sit on an elaborately-carved raised stone bench in a garden, with plants and flowers behind them closing off all but small patches of sky, to give a version of the hortus conclusus or closed garden, a very traditional setting for the Virgin Mary.
+An enthroned Madonna and (rather large) Child sit on an elaborately carved raised stone bench in a garden, with plants and flowers behind them closing off all but small patches of sky, to give a version of the hortus conclusus or closed garden, a very traditional setting for the Virgin Mary.
 Saints John the Baptist and an unusually elderly John the Evangelist stand in the foreground.
 Small and inconspicuous banderoles or ribbons carrying biblical verses elucidate the rather complex theological meaning of the work, for which Botticelli must have had a clerical advisor, but do not intrude on a simpler appreciation of the painting and its lovingly detailed rendering, which Vasari praised.
 It is somewhat typical of Botticelli's relaxed approach to strict perspective that the top ledge of the bench is seen from above, but the vases with lilies on it from below.

 The donor, from the leading Bardi family, had returned to Florence from over twenty years as a banker and wool merchant in London, where he was known as "John de Barde", and aspects of the painting may reflect north European and even English art and popular devotional trends.
 There may have been other panels in the altarpiece, which are now missing.